mo-sangha/book/chapters/1.typ

 reading, and, perhaps the most direct: a silent mind-to-mind reminder from a realized Yogi.
 Inquiry discussions can be used to deepen pointing out and verify.
-Reading scriptures or other related material can also serve to remind the practitioner, cementing recognition of the nature of mind.
+Reading scriptures or other related material can also serve to remind the practitioner, strengthening recognition of the nature of mind.

 #quote(block: true, attribution: [Tulku Urgyen Rinpoche @as-it-is-2])[
   Shantideva said, "Unless you know the secret key point, whatever you do will miss the mark."